Workers’ Compensation Insurance

 For example, the state of Texas generally doesn't mandate that anyone purchase workers' comp insurance, but New York requires coverage as soon as a business hires one employee.
 In California, specific types of contractors are required by state law to carry this policy, even if they don’t employ anyone else.
 It's important to review the workers' compensation laws in your state to make sure you are in compliance.

 As many independent contractors are normally exempt from workers' comp requirements in several states, a workers' comp ghost policy may be an effective alternative option.
 It can help self-employed individuals provide a certificate of insurance (COI) without having to pay for a full workers’ compensation policy.
+This is a policy in name only and provides no coverage, which is why it's not permitted in every state.

 How do you know if someone is a contractor or an employee?